 Israel marks arrival of new ambassadors in traditional diplomatic reception in Jerusalem

-The King David Hotel Jerusalem hosted a reception for new ambassadors from Australia, South Korea, Vietnam, Vatican and Somaliland following credential ceremony with President Isaac Herzog in Jerusalem
+Jerusalem's King David Hotel hosts reception for new envoys from Australia, South Korea, Vietnam, Vatican and Somaliland following credential ceremony with President Isaac Herzog

 |

-The King David Hotel Jerusalem hosted a traditional diplomatic reception on Wednesday for newly appointed ambassadors from Australia, South Korea, Vietnam, Vatican City and, for the first time, from Republic of Somaliland, marking their formal entry into diplomatic service in Israel.
+The King David Hotel in Jerusalem hosted a traditional diplomatic reception on Wednesday for newly appointed ambassadors from Australia, South Korea, Vietnam, Vatican City and, for the first time, the Republic of Somaliland, marking their formal entry into diplomatic service in Israel.

 The reception followed the official credential presentation ceremony earlier in the day at the residence of President Isaac Herzog, where the ambassadors submitted their letters of credence.
 The ceremony formally marks the beginning of an ambassador’s tenure in Israel and is part of standard diplomatic protocol for incoming heads of mission.